Kurt Daluege: SS and police leader

+Invasion of Poland and the Soviet Union

-Reinhard Heydrich, who took control of the SiPo (Security Police) at the same time that Daluege took control of the Orpo, thought very little of Daluege, as he was a former rival in the early struggle for power, and was contemptuously referred to by Heydrich as 'Dummi-Dummi', or 'the idiot'.
+The Order Police was a key instrument of the security apparatus of Nazi Germany.
+In the prewar period, Daluege cooperated with SS chief Himmler in transforming the police force of the Weimar Republic into militarised formations ready to serve the regime's aims of conquest and racial annihilation.
+In 1938, before the breakout of World War II, the police units participated in the annexation of Austria and the occupation of Czechoslovakia.
+Daluege commanded the Order Police until 1943, rising to the rank of SS-Oberst-Gruppenführer und Generaloberst der Polizei.
+Reinhard Heydrich, who took control of the SiPo (Security Police) at the same time that Daluege took control of the Order Police, thought very little of Daluege, as he was a former rival in the early struggle for power, and was contemptuously referred to by Heydrich as 'Dummi-Dummi', or 'the idiot'.

-By August 1939, the strength of the Orpo under Daluege's command and control had reached upwards of 120,000 active-duty personnel.
+By August 1939, the strength of the Order Police under Daluege's command and control had reached upwards of 120,000 active-duty personnel.
+Police troops were first formed into battalion-sized formations, Order Police battalions, for the invasion of Poland, where they were deployed for security and policing purposes, also taking part in executions and mass deportations.

-Further indications of the brutality coming from Daluege's office (Chief of the Ordnungspolizei), are shown in a report dated 5 September 1939, outlining the methods to be employed during pacification operations in Poland.
+Further indications of the brutality coming from Daluege's office are shown in a report dated 5 September 1939, outlining the methods to be employed during pacification operations in Poland.
 Regarding uniformed police battalions for planned reprisal actions around the Polish town of Czestochowa, the report gave the following instructions: "[t]he leader of this battalion is ordered to take the most drastic actions and measures such as those in the upper Silesian industrial area, the hanging of Polish franc-tireurs from light poles as a visible symbol for the entire population."